App version: 0.1.0

 What Does Salvage Title Mean?

 If the car has a salvage title, it means that it has been subjected to enough damage in the past that an insurance company has declared it as a total loss.
 The previous owner may have been in a serious accident, or the car may have been damaged as a result of theft, fire, vandalism, hail, or a flood.
-Depending on your state's laws, a car is considered a total loss when the repairs would cost 50% to 90% of its pre-damaged fair market value.
+Depending on your state's laws, a car is considered a total loss when the repairs would cost more than its pre-damaged fair market value.
 Salvage titles exist so that consumers who purchase vehicles are aware of that car’s history and any potential problems that could result from it.
+Recommended: What Is a Car Title?
+All You Need to Know

 How Salvage Titles Work